 Since I moved to the Island 13 years ago, every year I would hear talk of casinos coming to Galveston, but I really did not start paying attention to the speculations and opinions from fellow islanders until about five years ago when I started my career in real estate.
 As each year passed, more and more clients would ask me what I knew about the controversial issue and what impact it would have on the City of Galveston.
 It seems that this became a popular debate and ‘what-if’ scenario for island property owners since 2009.

-After the painful year Galveston experienced in 2008 due to Hurricane Ike’s wrath as well as the temporary closing of UTMB, one of the island’s major sectors of the economy, laying off over 3,000 employees, more and more people seemed to support the idea of expanded legalized gambling in Texas.
+After the painful year Galveston experienced in 2008 due to Hurricane Ike’s wrath as well as the temporary closing of UTMB, one of the island’s major sectors of the economy, laying off over 3,000 employees, more and more people seemed to support the idea of expanded legalized gambling with Slots baby in Texas.
 Many people see it as the only way for Galveston to get back to the “glory days” and get back on its feet.
 It’s not only Galveston.
 And it’s not because of Ike.
 The state of Texas is experiencing a historic budget deficit of an estimated $11 billion.
 Texas legislators are looking at various cuts in other important government sectors, such as education, instead of slapping a higher tax bill into our laps.
 Within the past few years, the environment has improved for proponents of expanded legal gambling in other states that ended up adopting legalized gambling as a way to overcome budget pitfalls.
 It seems financial despair has had an effect on some lawmakers’ stance on adopting expanded gaming.
 So far this year, I feel like there is a story in the paper at least three times a week addressing the controversy and updating island residents on the saga that never gets resolved.
 And, with each new session, our elected officials seem to start the whole process over again.
 In order to come up with my own stance.

 I researched the facts.
 I wanted to have the information to share with clients, or have the ability to provide them with Internet resources when asked, “When is gambling coming?”
 As a realtor, I take a lot of pride in the value I place on being ethical with my clients, so having documented facts from the state’s government website to discuss makes me a lot more comfortable.
 I do, however, have my own opinion as an individual and would like to share some things that I learned and read that helped me reach my position on this controversial topic.